1. What is menopause?

 1. Is my visit conducted with video or email?

-All of our visits are conducted with video.
+All of our visits are conducted with live audio / video.
 We are human just like you and enjoy meeting the women we are treating.
-It is our opinion that menopause visits conducted via email are too impersonal for such personal decisions.
+It is our opinion that healthcare visits conducted only via email are too impersonal for such personal decisions.

 2. What is a video visit?